mcollina/node-eps/XXX-asyncwrap-api.md

 after:   5
 ```

-If we start at `console.log()` and follow up the resource allocation tree by
-using the `before()`/`after()` calls back to `root(1)` the following graph is
-created (note: an id of `1` is the "root", or the current id of the startup
-phase):
+First notice that `scope` and the value returned by `currentId()` are always
+the same.
+That's because `currentId()` simply returns the value of the
+current execution context; which is defined by `before()` and `after()` calls.

+Now if we only use `scope` to graph resource allocation we get the following:

 ```
 TTYWRAP(6) -> Timeout(4) -> TIMERWRAP(5) -> TickObject(3) -> root(1)
 ```

-No where here do we see the `TCPWRAP` created, which was the reason for
+No where here do we see the `TCPWRAP` created; which was the reason for
 `console.log()` being called.
-The reason for this is that the action of binding
-to a port using `listen(port)` is actually synchronous, but to maintain a
+This is because binding to a port without a
+hostname is actually synchronous, but to maintain a completely asynchronous API
-completely asynchronous API the user's callback is placed in a
+the user's callback is placed in a `process.nextTick()`.
-`process.nextTick()`.

 The graph only shows **when** a resource was created.
 Not **why**.
-The later is
-what `triggerId` is meant to communicate.
+So to track
+the **why** use `triggerId`.

 #### `before(id)`

 * `id` {Number}

-Called just before the return callback is called after completing an
-asynchronous request.
-Or called on handles with events such as receiving a new
+When an asynchronous operation is triggered (such as a TCP server receiving a
-connection.
-For requests, such as `fs.open()`, this should be called exactly
-once.
-For handles, such as a TCP server, this may be called 0-N times.
+new connection) or completes (such as writing data to disk) a callback is
+called to notify node.
+The `before()` callback is called just before said
+callback is executed. `id` is the unique identifier assigned to the
+resource about to execute the callback.

+The `before()` callback will be called 0-N times if the resource is a handle,
+and exactly 1 time if the resource is a request.

 #### `after(id)`

 * `id` {Number}

-Called immediately after the return callback is completed.
-If a callback throws
+Called immediately after the callback specified in `before()` is completed.
+If
-but is not caught then the process will exit immediately without calling
-`after()`.
+an uncaught exception occurs during execution of the callback then `after()`
+will run after `'uncaughtException'` or a `domain`'s handler runs.

 #### `destroy(id)`

 * `id` {Number}

-Called either when the class destructor is run ~~(either when manually triggered
-or cleaned up by the garbage collector)~~, or if the resource is manually marked
+Called either when the class destructor is run or if the resource is manually
-as free.
-For core C++ classes that have a destructor the callback will fire during
+marked as free.
+For core C++ classes that have a destructor the callback will
-deconstruction.
-If called via `emitDestroy()` then it will be called when the
-implementor deems the resource freed.
-In the case of shared or cached
+fire during deconstruction.
+It is also called synchronously from the embedder
+API `emitDestroy()`.

-resources, such as `HTTPParser`, `destroy()` will be called manually when the
+Some resources, such as `HTTPParser`, are not actually destructed but instead
-TCP connection is no longer in need of it.
-Every subsequent use of a shared
-resource will have a new unique id.

-**Note:** It was originally intended that GC-able handles could call
-`destroy()` on GC, but since the mechanism to communicate that a handle can be
-removed from a map is the `destroy()` callback itself it is then necessary to
-manually trigger the destroy callback.
+placed in an unused resource pool to be used later.
+For these `destroy()` will
+be called just before the resource is placed on the unused resource pool.

+**Note:** Some resources depend on GC for cleanup.
+So if a reference is made to
+the `resource` object passed to `init()` it's possible that `destroy()` is
+never called.
+Causing a memory leak in the application.
+Of course if you know
+the resource doesn't depend on GC then this isn't an issue.

 ## Embedder API